Delay-agnostic Asynchronous Distributed Optimization: Conclusion

-Suppose that each $f_i$ is strongly convex.
-Then, the function $L_{\alpha}$ is strongly convex and the minimum of $L_{\alpha}$ is unique.
-Note that every fixed point of DGD \eqref{eq:DGD} is a minimum of $L_{\alpha}$.
-Therefore, the fixed point of DGD \eqref{eq:DGD} is also unique.
+If all the $f_i$'s are strongly convex, the function $L_{\alpha}$ is strongly convex and, therefore, its minimum is unique.
+Note that every fixed point of DGD \eqref{eq:DGD} is a minimum of $L_{\alpha}$ and vice versa.
+Thus, the fixed point of DGD \eqref{eq:DGD} is also unique.